Health care service concerns

 You may contact Alberta Health for any matter related to Alberta’s health system.

 For questions or concerns about care received in an ambulance, you should first discuss it with the ambulance operator.
 The next step is to contact Alberta Health Services EMS, which is responsible for the ambulance program.
 You may also contact the Registrar responsible for licensing ambulance operators.

 - If you have concerns about billing by an ambulance operator, contact Alberta Health Services.

 6. Care in a hospital or nursing home

-For questions or concerns about care, treatment and/or standards of accommodation received by a patient in a hospital or resident in a nursing home, contact the Alberta Health Facilities Review Committee.
+For questions or concerns about care, treatment and/or standards of accommodation received by a patient in a hospital or resident in a nursing home, contact the Alberta Health Services.

 7. Communicable disease and other public health matters